HomeResource Hub

 Diagnostic & Laboratory Careers

-Sonographers are among the highest-paying careers in this area.
+If they were to make a mistake and miss something, it could severely impact someone's life, which is also why they're paid well.
+Sonographers are actually ranked the 4th on our highest-paying trade job list!
 We found a sonographer in our Salary Database making $230,000 a year after 3 years and a bachelor’s degree!

 Job Title